 Plus, they all offer Natchez port calls with numerous shore excursion choices!
 So you can pick your passion — historic homes, active adventures, culture and so on — and head out.

-Tauck and others also offer escorted river cruises; their guests sail the Mississippi on vessels operated by the river lines mentioned above.
+Tauck and others also offer escorted river cruises; their guests are rolling on the Mississippi within vessels operated by the river lines mentioned above.
 During late 2021, The Meandering Traveler sailed on American Duchess and observed Tauck’s motorcoaches taking guests out on Tauck-exclusive outings.

 For river cruise details (prices, accommodations, dates of travel and so on) as well as finding the “right” river voyage to match your travel style, talk with your travel advisor.
 Or, see the “Important Notes by Pavlus Travel” at the end of this blog.